WebEngage/podspecs/README.md

 This Repository contains all the releases of **WebEngage iOS SDK**.

+### 4.9.4 [Release: 1 August, 2019]
+- Corrected location permission behaviour when Geofencing is enabled

 ### 4.9.2 [Release: 16 July, 2019]
 - Updated inline header documentation